What is a heat exchanger?

 The heat exchanger is the part of your furnace that transfers heat from the combustion process to the air we breathe.
 The heated air moves through the vents of your home, heating each room.

 The heat exchanger plays an important role by separating toxic gases from the combustion process, which is separated from the air circulating through your home.
-Toxic gases can include carbon monoxide
+Toxic gases can include carbon monoxide.

 A cracked heat exchanger can’t separate the gases effectively, as it normally would.